 Secretary of the Commonwealth, who has responsibility for overseeing elections in Massachusetts.
 (Most of the other states have an officer in the state government called the “Secretary of State”, but Massachusetts is a “Commonwealth”.)

-Acronym for an economic principle described by science-fiction author Robert Heinlein in his 1966 novel The Moon Is a Harsh Mistress.
+“There Ain’t No Such Thing As A Free Lunch” (acronym for an economic principle described by science-fiction author Robert Heinlein in his 1966 novel The Moon Is a Harsh Mistress)

 (the meaning most frequently encountered while reading Internet web pages )